mason-wolf/Miscellaneous/README.md

-    pftscores.c         -- simple program to calculate physical fitness test scores tedit.c             -- text editor for use within a terminal or shell winform.c           -- a complicated attempt to create windows form celsius.c           -- the following are exercise solutions for k&r countchar.c
+    pftscores.c         -- simple program to calculate physical fitness test scores tedit.c             -- text editor for use within a terminal or shell winform.c           -- a complicated attempt to create windows form celsius.c           -- the following are exercise solutions for k&r: countchar.c
     fahrenheight.c
     forloop.c